 Day 5: Day 2 of Marrakesh to Merzouga Saharan Desert Safari

 The next day was breakfast in the big room and then while still in Tinghir, we explored local village and visited a Moroccan rug cooperative.
-We got invited into a Berber home, which admittedly was a rug shop, but they gave us tea and we actually did manage to buy a beautiful rug at a very great price.
+We got invited into a Berber home, which admittedly was a rug shop, but they gave us tea and I actually did manage to buy a beautiful rug at a very great price.
 They were not pushy to buy here which was nice and the man and his wife were lovely people.
 The rugs are made by the women in the village and this rug shop has rugs designed by all different women from the village not just her, so each rug is very different and unique.
-We purchased a runner for $300 USD which now dons the hallway of our home.
-The original price they wanted was $1,000 but thanks to Sam’s awesome haggling skills, we got it for 1/3rd the price.
+I purchased a runner for $300 USD which now dons the hallway of my home.
+The original price they wanted was $1,000 but thanks to my awesome haggling skills, I got it for 1/3rd the price.
 Definitely haggle, you can get amazing deals if you do and it’s widely done throughout the country, it’s almost encouraged.

 The next stop of the day was Todes Gorges.
 This is beautiful gorges wth a river running through it.
 Some points of the gorge get up to 400 meters in height.
 While very pretty to see, it’s a common stop for most, if not all, of the tour vans so it can get pretty crowded.